bitshifted/launchcode/README.md

 Configuration options:
 * `jre-dir` - location of JRE directory.
 It is assumes that path is relative to application root directory (on Mac OS, relative to bundle root)
-* `restart-code` - return code from Java application that will cause a restart
+* `restart-code` - return code from Java application that will cause a restart.
+This is useful if you need to eg. restart after update
 * `jvm-options` - options to pass to Java VM
 * `jvm-system-properties` - system properties to pass to JVM
 * `splash-screen` - splash screen option to pass to JVM (ie. `--splash:image.png`)